-I had only been once to Spain in my adult life, a short visit to San Sebastián in the Basque Country eight years ago as I was making a somewhat ill-prepared cycling holiday in France and the French Pyrenees.
+I had only been once to Spain in my adult life, a short side trip to San Sebastián in the Basque Country as I was making cycling tours in the French Pyrenees a couple of years ago.

-I was many times in Spain with my family during my childhood, vacations I barely remember and which had been rather dull and uneventful, so it has never struck me as appealing an idea to go there again.
+I was a few times in Spain with my family during childhood, summer holidays I barely remember and which had been rather dull and uneventful, so it has never struck me as appealing an idea to go there again.

 Despite being interested in languages in general, I’ve hardly felt any affinity to Southern European languages either, and I’ve never learned one single phrase in Spanish until quite recently.